Sam1331sam/pond-bounty-submission/README.md

 * Reproducibility
 No code is required to demonstrate this dataset; it is ready for analysis, visualization, or integration into detection pipelines.

+This project demonstrates a simple yet effective approach to identifying inauthentic accounts on the Pond platform.
+Using a structured dataset of account metrics and basic engagement analysis, we can distinguish between human and bot activity.
+While this submission uses straightforward rules for demonstration, the methodology can be easily extended with more advanced detection algorithms, additional features, or larger datasets.
+The provided code and dataset are fully reproducible, enabling further experimentation and improvement to enhance platform integrity and fairness.